-3.12 The Carlisle retail Study 2012 found that there was limited spare capacity in the initial years of the plan period and therefore any development should aim to reinforce the city centre as the prime retail location.
+- 3.14 The Carlisle retail Study 2012 found that there was limited spare capacity in the initial years of the plan period and therefore any development should aim to reinforce the city centre as the prime retail location.
 This is in accordance with section 2 of the NPPF to ensure that the vitality of town centres remains.
 For Carlisle this means that the city centre should remain the main focus of retail development.

-3.13 Carlisle's heritage is central to its attractiveness as a tourist location with Hadrian's Wall Path crossing the District.
+The Carlisle City Centre Masterplan is currently being finalised and has highlighted potential development options for the future of the City Centre; in particular the site options for the future expansion of the retail centre. - 3.15 Carlisle's heritage is central to its attractiveness as a tourist location with Hadrian's Wall Path crossing the District.
 The City Council recognises the value of its heritage assets and their importance in giving the area a strong, distinctive identity and real sense of place.
 Tourism, arts and cultural development is of major importance to Carlisle as a generator of economic prosperity and employment.
-It is essential that the tourism potential of the District is promoted and exploited to maximise the benefits it can bring to the area.

-3.14 Carlisle City Council recognises the importance of protecting our environment and using the natural resources available to us to their fullest through renewable energy generation and energy efficient design and materials.
+It is essential that the tourism potential of the District is promoted and exploited to maximise the benefits it can bring to the area. - 3.16 Carlisle City Council recognises the importance of protecting our environment and using the natural resources available to us to their fullest through renewable energy generation and energy efficient design and materials.
 Central to this is ensuring that the District is resilient to the effects of climate change through ensuring that new development is directed away from areas at risk of flooding and that new development manages its potential effects responsibly.
 Carlisle Green Infrastructure Strategy: The Big Green City, which recognises the fundamental role green infrastructure and the natural environment play in creating an identity for the district and for Carlisle as a green city.
 Biodiversity, landscape and green spaces are to be protected, ultimately for the sake of their own natural value, but also for the well being and good health of the district's citizens and visitors.